Whistle: Joseph Hudson

 Joseph Hudson set up J Hudson & Co in Birmingham in 1870.
 With his younger brother James, he designed the "Acme City" brass whistle.
 This became the first referee whistle used at association football matches during the 1878–79 Football Association Cup match between Nottingham Forest and Sheffield.
 Prior to the introduction of the whistle, handkerchiefs were used by the umpires to signal to the players.

 In 1883, he began experimenting with pea-whistle designs that could produce an intense sound that could grab attention from over a mile away.
 His invention was discovered by accident when he dropped his violin and it shattered on the floor.
 Observing how the discordant sound of the breaking strings travelled (trill effect), Hudson had the idea to put a pea in the whistle.
 Prior to this, whistles were much quieter and were only thought of as musical instruments or toys for children.
 After observing the problems that local police were having with effectively communicating with rattles, he realised that his whistle designs could be used as an effective aid to their work.

 Hudson demonstrated his whistle to Scotland Yard and was awarded his first contract in 1884.
 Both rattles and whistles were used to call for back-up in areas where neighbourhood beats overlapped, and following their success in the Metropolitan Police of London, the whistle was adopted by most police forces in the United Kingdom.

 World War I

-During World War I, officers of the British Army and United States Army used whistles to communicate with troops, command charges and warn when artillery pieces where going to fire.
+During World War I, officers of the British Army and United States Army used whistles to communicate with troops, command charges and warn when artillery pieces were going to fire.
 Most whistles used by the British were manufactured by J & Hudson Co.